digital-land/standards-manual/app/terms.md

   </div>
   <div class='govuk-summary-list__row'>
     <dt class='govuk-summary-list__key'>
-      Planning requirement
+      planning requirement
     </dt>
     <dd class='govuk-summary-list__value'>
-      Supplementary information that supports a planning application, typically in the form of a report or an assessment.
-For example, an air quality management assessment.
+      Supplementary information that supports a planning application, typically in the form of a report or an assessment - for example, an air quality management assessment
     </dd>
   </div>
 </dl>